mpi-sws-rse/thingflow-python/examples/event_library_comparison/README.rst

 2. Once every 5 samples, send the median of the last five samples to an MQTT queue for remote processing.

-We have an asynchronous interface to the MQTT protocol, which provides coroutines to establish a connection, publish a message, and disconnect.
+We have an asynchronous interface to the MQTT protocol (via hbmqtt), which provides coroutines to establish a connection, publish a message, and disconnect.

 Event Version without Async/Await
 ---------------------------------
 One could write an event-driven solution using the ``asyncio`` library without the ``async`` and ``await`` statements.
 This will involve a large number of callbacks and the resulting code will be very difficult to reason about.
+See `this paper <http://dl.acm.org/citation.cfm?id=1244403>`__ for an in-depth discussion of callback vs. coroutine event-driven programs.

 Async/Await Implementation
 --------------------------